vetsuisse-unibe/NGS-course-docs/dataFormat.md

 # Unlocking the Secrets of FASTQ Files

 1. Login to IBU Bioinformatics sever (login8.hpc.binf.unibe.ch) using ssh protocol
-2. Create a new directory called dataPreprocess in your course directory (mkdir -p course/dataPreProcess).
+2. Create a new directory called dataPreprocess in your course directory (mkdir -p course/dataPreProcess) and a scripts directory mkdir -p course/dataPreProcess/scripts.
-3. Change directory to dataPreprocess
+3. Change the current working directory to dataPreprocess/scripts
 4. Download the following fastq files from NCBI short read archive (http://ncbi.nlm.nih.gov/sra)

 ```shell